18F/health-tracking-course/collections/_admin/howto/careandfeeding.md

 ~~~

-### Editing repeatable elements (/_includes/)
+### Editing repeatable elements (`/_includes/`)

-#### Adding new resources and links
-#### Changing layouts

-### Editing the site menu

-## Site structure

-This section walks you through the site's main directories, just in case you need to find something for an edit.
-In most cases, [you'll need a file in the `/collections/` folder](#collections) to edit site content.

-### /_data/

-In the `/_data/` folder are three critical YAML files which operate like data storage units.

-* `fieldguide.yaml` controls the links to the [18F De-risking Guide](https://derisking-guide.18f.gov/).
-Tags from this file link to specific pages from the guide.
-To include a page, the appropriate tag is placed in the lesson page header and built using the derisking.html [include](#_includes).
-* `navigation.yaml` builds the drop-down menus at the top of every page.
-Editing this file will let you add or remove menu links.
-* `resources.yaml` is a list of all the resources used throughout the courses.
-There is an [include](#_includes) that we then use to pull data out of this file.
-Think of this as a "link database."
-    * For example, in the oo-high-1.md lesson, you'll see `({% include link id="capreu" %})`.
-This tells us that the link is tagged with the id (`uid`) "capreu" in `resources.yaml`.
-You can find the link that appears under this tag, "Creating Agile Product Roadmaps Everyone Understands" in this yaml file.
-To add new resources, you'd need to add an `uid` and title, author, and url to this file.
-* `rubric.yaml` builds the Health Rubric rows/dimensions.
-It is used everywhere rubric dimensions are rendered.
-    * Pay attention to the `id:` row &mdash; this reappears when referencing the lessons in the course overview pages.

-### /_includes/

-"Includes" define text/HTML/code once and then re-use it throughout the site.
+[Includes](#_includes) define text/HTML/code once and then re-use it throughout the site.
 These act as shortcuts to reuse the same items in the course and lesson pages.
-* `airtable-post` and `airtable-pre` generate the includes for linking to the Airtable pre-content and post-learning surveys.
-* `alert` is used to generate pop-out alerts on lesson pages.
-* `breadcrumbs` is used to generate a breadcrumb element that shows up in some lessons.
-* `countdowntimer` is used throughout the lessons to create the cute Javascript countdown timers.
-* `course_lesson_list` generates the list of lessons for a course overview page.
-* `course_lesson_summaries` then embeds the summaries from each rubric lesson and the dimension rows themselves.
-Used on course overview pages.
-* `derisking` embeds relevant links to the [18F De-risking Guide](https://derisking-guide.18f.gov/).
-The links are controlled by header tags in the lesson pages under "federal" and "state".
-The specific tags and associated pages are stored in `fieldguide.yaml` in [/_data/](#_data).
-* `indicator` is used in the course content overview.
-* `link` is used to reach into `resources.yaml` and extract links.
-This is used everywhere.
-Change cautiously.
-* `resources` is used to render out sections of the resources page.
-This probably won't need editing in the future unless it is somehow malfunctioning.
-* `rubric` renders out a dimension from the rubric itself, given a designator.
-You'll find the designator (`id:`) in the `rubric.yaml` file that lives in [/_data/](#_data).
-* `shared-experience-prompt` is the text of the small group prompt that appears in lessons throughout the site.
+They can pull their info from the YAML files in `/_data/`.

-You'll see references to these includes in the body of those pages like so:
+You'll see references to these includes in the body of lesson and course pages like so:

 ~~~